 The Process

-At the Tankless Hot Water Guide were here to help people first and foremost, if you are hand this is something that you can do yourself.
-Here are a brief outline of the steps necessary to flush your tankless heater.
+At the Tankless Hot Water Guide were here to help people first and foremost, if you are handy this is something that you can easily do yourself.
+Here is a brief outline of the steps necessary for a tankless flushing.

 1. Unplug your tankless.